Design Verification

 Slides, FPGA Trend Report, IC ASIC Trend Report

-2022 Wilson Research Group Functional Verification Study announced!
+2022 Wilson Research Group Functional Verification Study

 Week (2) Hardware Design Languages (self-study) View BOOK: Verilog HDL by Samir Palnitkar [in QB Library]